BGP/MPLS L3 VPN

 Remote TCP address is 10.0.0.2, remote port is 47400

-Use the show bgp vpn-ipv4 summary command to show the status of VPN-IPv4 peers.
-While the examples below are with respect to VPN-IPv4, the same set of commands are applicable to VPN-IPv6.
+Use the show bgp vpn-ipv4 summary command to display the status of VPN-IPv4 and VPN-IPv6 peers.

 switch# show bgp vpn-ipv4 summary